Calvin-L/checker-framework-plus-lombok/README.md

 it has a chance to register its callback before Lombok ends javac's annotation processing.
 The callback will then run after typechecking, once Lombok has finished its rewriting work.

+## A bug in javac revealed by Lombok's `ClaimingProcessor`

+There is a second issue related to [a bug in javac (JDK-8312460)](https://bugs.openjdk.org/browse/JDK-8312460), although the primary problem is the fact that Lombok's `process` method returns true in some cases (see above).

+Lombok includes a second annotation processor called `ClaimingProcessor` that (1) advertises interest in only the `lombok.*` annotations and (2) returns true in its `process` method (but does nothing else).
+This annotation processor is an ideal, well-formed processor that does not inherit any of the quirks of `@SupportedAnnotationTypes("*")` processors.

+Due to JDK-8312460, even if the Lombok team patched their `process` method to always return false, `ClaimingProcessor` would still prevent the Checker Framework from running.
+See the JDK-8312460 description linked above for more information.

+Unfortunately the ticket was closed as "won't fix", although I suspect that the javac developers are very busy and did not fully understand this entirely-too-subtle issue.